This image shows the launch of the ACE spacecraft aboard the Delta II.

 The Advanced Composition Explorer (ACE) was launched at 10:39 a.m., August 25, 1997.

 The ACE was launched aboard a Delta II rocket.
-Mission lifetime is expected to be five years for the primary mission with an expected three year secondary phase.
+Mission lifetime is expected to be two years for the primary mission with an expected three year secondary phase.

 You might also be interested in:

 The Hubble Space Telescope (HST) was one of the most important exploration tools of the past two decades, and will continue to serve as a great resource well into the new millennium.
 The HST is credited...more